Sirius902/KhStructs/README.md

 ## Games

-The following games are supported by KhStructs.
+The International and Japanese versions of the following games are supported by KhStructs.
 * KINGDOM HEARTS FINAL MIX
 * KINGDOM HEARTS II FINAL MIX
 * KINGDOM HEARTS Re:Chain of Memories